Grapycal/grapycal-docs/content/docs/extension/develop_an_extension.md

 ---
-title: "Write an Extension"
+title: "Develop an Extension"
 date: 2024-03-30T16:33:47+08:00
 draft: false
-weight: 10
+weight: 100
 ---

-Here is a brief walkthrough of how to create an extension.
-For more details about defining nodes, see [Define a Node Type](./define_a_node_type).
+Here is a step-by-step guide to creating and developing an extension.

 ## Create an Extension